Collineation varieties of tensors: Pencils

 Therefore, in the following, assume $p_k \leq k$ for every $k \leq t-1$; we are going to show $p_k = k$.
 We proceed by induction on $k$.
 The base of the induction follows from the hypothesis because $\deg(B^1_2(T)) \leq 1$ and $B^1_2(T) \neq \emptyset$.
 The induction hypothesis guarantees $k-1\leq p_k\leq k$ because $p_{k-1} \leq p_k$.
-Since the linear space of partials of the minors of size $k$ is contained in the space of minors of size $k$, the intersection multiplicity of a point $q\in B_k^1(T)$, regarded as a point on $B^1_{k+1}(T)$ increases at least by one.
+Since the linear space of partials of the minors of size $k$ is contained in the space of minors of size $k-1$, the intersection multiplicity of a point $q\in B_k^1(T)$, regarded as a point on $B^1_{k+1}(T)$ increases at least by one.
 This proves $p_k=k$.
-Geometrically, the initial single intersection point in $B_2^1(T)$ gets fatter and fatter along the intersection with higher degree minors.
-The converse is a consequence of \autoref{thm: pencils general} and the assumption that $\scrC^1_{2}(T)$ is of degree $1$. \end{proof}
+Geometrically, the initial single intersection point in $B_2^1(T)$ gets fatter and fatter along the intersection with higher degree minors. \end{proof}